thousandbrainsproject/tbp.monty/rfcs/salience_maps.md

   - Segmentation: To support action policies that require staying on-object (or moving off-object).
   - Salience Detection: To support rapid inference by targeting an object's more informative areas.

 The results of these processes may be (a) used to filter out goal states and/or (b) embedded into `GoalState` objects.
 On the one hand, filtering is pretty unambiguous way to indicate whether a target location is worth considering at all.
 On the other, filtering out goal-states based on model-free criteria might prematurely eliminate candidates that would have been very promising had they been allowed to mix with model-based information.
-At this stage, I'm learning towards minimal output filtering.
-Some metadata will be added each goal state's dictionary of non-morphological features (such as `region_id` and `salience`) which the can be used to filter and rank goal states later.
+At this stage, I'm learning towards minimal output filtering since (a) we want to avoid repeatedly saccading between a handful of salient locations, and (b) the `GoalStateSelector`'s filtration should be "smarter" since it has access to model-based information[^4].
+Some metadata will be added each goal state's dictionary of non-morphological features (such as `region_id` and `salience`) which the `GoalStateSelector` can use to filter and rank goal states[^5].

 ### `GoalStateSelector`